wdhg/os/src/synchronisation.md

 - no process requiring access to its critical section can be delayed forever (i.e. all processes requesting entry must be granted it at some point).
 - no assumptions are to be made about the relative speed of processes i.e a process cannot assume that another process will exit its critical section in a given amount of time.

-## Examples Methods of Gaining Mutual Exclusion
+## Examples Methods / Mechanisms of Gaining Mutual Exclusion

 ### Disabling Interrupts